-In addition to images and artifacts from the TMA Archives, the TMA History Committee is pleased to acknowledge the contributions of the Blocker History of Medicine Collections, Moody Medical Library, The University of Texas Medical Branch, Galveston; Moore Memorial Library, Texas City; The Sherlock Holmes Society of Austin; Texas Department of Public Safety Historical Museum, Austin; and UT Southwestern Library Archives, Dallas.
+In addition to images and artifacts from the TMA Archives, the TMA History Committee is pleased to acknowledge the contributions of the Blocker History of Medicine Collections, Moody Medical Library, The University of Texas Medical Branch, Galveston; the Texas Surgical Society; the Texas State Library and Archives Commission; The National Library of Medicine; the family of Sam Nixon, MD; Ken Hoge, Texas Heart Institute; The Collection of Michael E. DeBakey; Baylor College of Medicine Archives; and AT&T Archives.

 Proud member of Austin Museum Partnership